polymonster/jsn/readme.md

 # jsn

-Write .jsn files and jsn.py will convert them to json so you can pass the compliant json code to any other tools and languages which support it:
+Write .jsn files and jsn.py will convert them to json so you can pass the compliant json to any other tools and languages which support it:

 ```
 python3 jsn.py -i <list of input files or directories> -o <output file or directory>